 - Have a large family of five or more

 2. Get Personal Insurance

 Additionally, most group plans have very set conditions that you can’t change.
 A common area where this is true is disability insurance.
-Typically, employes only offer short-term disability coverage.
-Howmuch.net calculates that most short-term disability insurance covers around 80% of your average income, and usually only applies for 60 to 180 days.
+Typically, employers only offer short-term disability coverage.
+Howmuch.net calculates that most short-term disability insurance covers around 80% of your average income and usually only applies for 60 to 180 days.
 Depending on your disability and expenses, you may need more coverage.
-This is particularly true for physicians and dentists, who often have extensive student loan debt from medical school and other expenses to cover.
+This is particularly true for physicians and dentists, who often have extensive student loan debt from medical school and other costs to cover.

 3. Invest Your Money

 If all your money is doing is sitting in a savings account with your bank, it’s going to waste.
-If you really want to protect your future, you need to invest your money so that it earns more for you.
+If you want to protect your future, you need to invest your money to earn more for yourself.

 Comparing Return on Investment